Our Natural Raw Materials

 Further information on traceability can be found in our ESG data book and mill lists.

-NDV of our supply chains through satellite monitoring enables us to track deforestation in our supply chains.
-In 2023, our NDV process identified that the percentage of fats blends and soap noodle palm oil volumes linked to deforestation and peat destruction remains low.
+In 2023, this supply chain monitoring identified that the percentage of fats blends and soap noodle palm oil volumes linked to deforestation and peat destruction remains low.
 Further information can be found in our ESG data book and below under the ‘grievance resolution’ heading.

 Our NRM standard is shared with 100% of our fats blends, soap noodle and palm derived surfactant suppliers as part of the contracting process ensuring they are aware of the sourcing standards they are expected to uphold.
 The standard specifies a requirement for our suppliers to have systems in place to identify, monitor, mitigate and remedy any non-compliances to this policy in their supply chain.

-We also engage with 100% of our fats blends and soap noodles suppliers directly throughout the year and engage regularly with our surfactant suppliers through ASD; suppliers who are ASD members supply 18% of our palm derived surfactant volume.
+We also engage with 100% of our fats blends and soap noodles suppliers directly throughout the year and engage regularly with our surfactant suppliers through ASD.
+We have over 200 surfactant suppliers and the ASD annual NDV satellite monitoring exercise now covers 95% of the supplier portfolio.
+Some of our suppliers are also active ASD members, these members supply around a quarter of our surfactant volume.
 For more information on how we are engaging tier two suppliers please see the section on supplier collaboration below.

-A list of all fats blends and soap noodles suppliers, and the palm derived surfactant suppliers who supply 96% of our palm derived surfactant volume can be found in the ESG data book.
+A list of all fats blends, soap noodles, and the palm derived surfactant suppliers can be found in the ESG data book.

-Supplier performance: At regular meetings with palm oil suppliers, we review progress against the scorecard performance criteria we have put in place, these include targets on traceability, NDV and grievance management.
+Supplier performance: We have regular meetings with palm oil suppliers and we review progress against the scorecard performance criteria we have put in place, these include targets on traceability, NDV and grievance management.
 Supplier performance is reviewed by procurement and sustainability regularly to ensure we are on track to deliver our NDPE commitments.

-To help achieve our NDPE target of 2030 we have included a target in our supplier scorecard for suppliers to improve volumes verified as deforestation free year on year, or be on or above their supplier group average for NDV volume.
-In 2023 we exceeded our target of 65% of our fats blends and soap noodle suppliers achieving this, with a score of 71%.
+To help achieve our NDPE target of 2030 we have included a target in our supplier scorecard for suppliers to improve volumes verified as deforestation free year-on-year or be on or above their supplier group average for DCF volume.
+In 2023 we met our target for 80% of our fats blends and soap noodle suppliers achieving this.
 We have plans in place to keep us on track for suppliers to achieve our target of 100% by 2030, enabling us to deliver on our NDPE commitment.

 Supplier capacity building: Alongside our scorecard we ask selected suppliers to complete the Earthworm Foundation’s (Earthworm) assessments of the systems they have in place to implement NDPE.
 Engagement for Policy Implementation (EPI), or EPI Lite, is a self-assessment of supplier NDPE management systems.
-Since 2022, 74% of tier one suppliers, and 12% of tier two suppliers by volume have completed this assessment.
 You can read more about our collaboration with India suppliers following their EPI Lite assessment in our 2023 sustainability report.

-Supplier collaboration: In 2023 we extended supplier engagement to tier two suppliers after identifying that a small number of these were supplying our direct suppliers over 30% of our annual volume.
+Supplier collaboration: In 2023 we extended supplier engagement to tier two suppliers after identifying that a small number of these were supplying our direct suppliers, covering over 20% of our annual volume.
 In collaboration with Earthworm, we are now engaging our tier one and tier two suppliers together to improve supply chain transparency.

 Our grievance procedure outlines our approach to grievances, which is aligned to the CGF Monitoring and Reporting Framework (MRF) principles.
-Our grievance log contains grievances that we have been made aware of directly – this is usually through NGO communications or as identified by satellite monitoring as part of our NDV process.
+Our grievance log contains grievances that we have been made aware of directly – this is usually through NGO communications or as identified by satellite monitoring as part of our NDV satellite monitoring analysis.

 We follow up grievances directly with our fats blends and soap noodle suppliers and work collaboratively to address these as members of the Earthworm Grievance Action Group.
 For palm derived surfactants we support the ASD grievance process and work with suppliers directly as necessary.
 We take a risk-based approach to grievance management, prioritising action on the highest risk grievances.